kyvio/Algorithms/README.md

 # Disclaimer
-Algorithms in this repo are for education only.
-Kyvio is not liable for their accuracy or suitability.
-Users should verify results, follow API terms of service, and Kyvio assumes no responsibility.
+Algorithms in this repo are for educational purpose only.
+I am not liable for their accuracy or suitability.
+Users should verify results, follow API terms of service, and I assume no responsibility.

 ## Credits